gauravmm/HierarchicalPcb/README.md

    c.
 Place and rotate the main footprint w.r.t. the main anchor so that it matches the sub-PCB.
 4. For all traces in the sub-PCB:
    a.
 Clear the traces in the main PCB in the same group as the anchor.
    b.
-Recreate all traces.
+Recreate all traces, arcs, and vias.

-The _copied properties_ are:

-- Layer assignment (i.e. is it "flipped")

 ### Notes

-Note that HierarchicalPCB will explore the entire tree and, along each path, enforce only the topmost sub-PCB level.
-For example, if sheet `T` contains `A` and `B`, and `B` contains `A` as a sub-sheet (and sub-sheets `A` and `B` both have associated sub-PCBs), then HierarchicalPCB will enforce the layout of `B` on components inside `B`, even if the components included from `A` by `B` have a different layout from `A`.

-This is an important design decision as it allows you to include variant layouts.
-If you wish to enforce the layout of `A` everywhere, you need to open the sub-PCB of `B` and run HierarchicalPCB on it.
+1. Each footprint may only be positioned following one sub-PCB.
+If you have a sub-PCB with its own sub-sub-PCBs, you can only enforce the layout of one of them.
+This is enforced during the selection process.
+2. If you want multiple variations of the same schematic, you can nest them (i.e. LayoutVariant includes LayoutCommon and nothing else, each has a different sub-PCB, and you can enforce the layout of either one).
+3. Currently, it does not support Zones, but I'll happily add that if someone needs it.
+Open an issue if you're interested and have some time to help me test it.